 The AO CRM involvement in the VOD order flow makes it possible to rate the VOD asset orders and create AO’s own pricing and billing approaches for VOD.

-AO VSP to physical transport connection
+AO VSP to Wyre physical transport connection

-The Network will have “Management link” connections for each AO.
+The Wyre Network will have “Management link” connections for each AO.
 These will be realized with a standard IP connection over the AO-IP-mgmt interconnect link.
 Since the link carries sensitive traffic, it is secured with IP-VPN (IPSEC and PKI protected).

-The VSP accesses the -VoD systems on a secure (pre-configured) IP-VPN (IPSEC and PKI protected) over the “Management link”.
+The VSP accesses the Wyre-VoD systems on a secure (pre-configured) IP-VPN (IPSEC and PKI protected) over the “Management link”.
 A Secure LOG process on all transactions is enabled using this PKI infrastructure.

 VSP Protocol definition

 During the “Buy VoD Asset” process, Asset (STB-ID, asset-ID, VSA) request and grant are exchanged between AOVSP and AOSTB, serving as identifiers of a particular asset by a particular AO STB in a particular VoD serving area.
-The AOVSP interacts as a proxy with the VoD systems (CSP-AO, VDP and CDN).
+The AOVSP interacts as a proxy with the Wyre VoD systems (CSP-AO, VDP and CDN).

 In case of any error, VDP Resource Reservation will fail.
 Some of the possible error situations are listed below: